We are open Monday to Friday 8.00am – 6pm (except for bank holidays).

 Please state who you wish to see.
 We do respect that continuity of care can be important for you, but if you prefer to see one particular doctor we cannot guarantee that that can always be provided within 48 hours.

 Our receptionist can help you decide what sort of appointment you need.
 Appointments may be booked by phone from 8.00am or you can simply attend in person to make an appointment.
-Please note all calls are recorder for training purposes.
+Please note all calls are recorded for training purposes.

 Please arrive on time for your appointment.
 We recognise that the doctors do sometimes run late, as we do not know what a patient's problem is until they attend.
 Some problems take longer than others.
 You know the time of the appointment when you make it.
 Patients arriving late for an appointment may be asked to re-book their appointment.
 Please let us know in advance, preferably at least an hour, if you are unable to attend a booked appointment.
 This will allow us to offer the appointment to another patient.